pigoz/mplayer2/DOCS/man/en/mplayer.rst

     Mostly useful in slave mode where MPlayer can be controlled through input commands (see also ``--slave``).

+--initial-audio-sync, --no-initial-audio-sync
+    When starting a video file or after events such as seeking MPlayer will by default modify the audio stream to make it start from the same timestamp as video, by either inserting silence at the start or cutting away the first samples.
+Disabling this option makes the player behave like older MPlayer versions did: video and audio are both started immediately even if their start timestamps differ, and then video timing is gradually adjusted if necessary to reach correct synchronization later.

 --input=<commands>
     This option can be used to configure certain parts of the input system.
     Paths are relative to ``~/.mplayer/``.